mwkpe/rand/cpp_guide/cpp_guidelines.md

 };
 ```

-## 3.8 Comments
+## 3.9 Comments
-* Don't use C-style comments `/* Comment */`.
+* Don't use C-style comments `/* Comment */`
-* Comments following code should be separated by 2 spaces.
+* Comments following code should be separated by 2 spaces
 ```C++
 int apples;  // Number of bananas
 ```

-## 3.9 Whitespace
+## 3.10 Whitespace
-* Don't paint "pretty" pictures with whitespace.
+* Don't paint "pretty" pictures with whitespace
 ```C++
 // No
 int i         = 0;